spaxxomatic/picc1101/README.md

 picc1101
 ========

-Connect Raspberry-Pi to CC1101 RF module and play with AX.25/KISS to transmit TCP/IP over the air.
+Connect Orange Pi to CC1101 RF module and play with AX.25/KISS to transmit TCP/IP over the air.

 - [picc1101](#picc1101)
 - [Introduction](#introduction)